Requires the "Administrator" role or roles with similar permissions to configure network settings.

 Creating custom fields requires the "Administrator" role or roles with similar permissions.
 Anyone with permission to use Ad Manager reporting can report on custom fields.

 We'll cover the following topics:

-You'll need to decide where you want the custom field to appear and what kind of input or value the custom field takes—number, text, toggle (yes or no), or drop-down of values you define.
-When active, custom fields are show under "Settings" tab of the where you want the custom field to appear.
+You'll need to decide where you want the custom field to appear and what kind of input or value the custom field takes—number, text, toggle (yes or no), or a drop-down of values you define.
+When active, custom fields are show under the "Settings" tab of the page where you want them to appear.

 - Sign in to Google Ad Manager.